 Hunter, M. L., and F. Schmieglow.
 Wildlife, Forests and Forestry: Principles of Managing Forests for Biological Diversity.
 2nd ed.
 Upper Saddle River, NJ: Prentice Hall, 2010.

 Morsbach, H. Common Sense Forestry.
 White River Junction, VT: Chelsea Green Publishing, 2002.

 Wagner, J. E. Forestry Economics: A Managerial Approach.
 Florence, KY: Taylor and Francis, 2011.

 Walsh, A., and K. C. Waldron.
 Forestry A-Z. Olympia, WA: Orca Book Publishers, 2008.

-Prepared by James C. Finley, professor of forest resources; Lynn F. Kime, senior extension associate; and Jayson K. Harper, professor of agricultural economics.
+Prepared by James C. Finley, professor of forest resources, retired; David R. Jackson, extension educator in Centre County; Lynn F. Kime, senior extension associate; and Jayson K. Harper, professor of agricultural economics.